vesan/vesan.github.com/_posts/2011-07-26-jquery-inline-footnotes-plugin-released.markdown

 tags: [programming, javascript, jquery, open-source, plugin]
 ---

-jQuery Inline Footnotes provides inline footnotes like this [^hover].
+jQuery Inline Footnotes provides inline footnotes like this [^1].

 This is the first release (1.0) of this simple plugin.
 It's implemented with CoffeeScript as a jQuery plugin.